Juliet Ming Jiang

 I trained competitively as a rhythmic gymnast for over 10 years.

-Besides research, I am a co-president of the Duke University Math Union, an active member of the Society of Women Engineers, and a part of the Association for Women in Mathematics.
-Much of my time is also spent dancing with the Defining Movement, where my love for contemporary and jazz styles can thrive.
+Besides research, I am the co-president of the Duke University Math Union and a member of the Society of Women Engineers.
+Much of my time is also spent dancing with Defining Movement and Embodiment, where my love for contemporary and jazz styles can thrive.
 Outside of academics and dance, I also enjoy playing the piano, baking, listening to music, and watching Studio Ghibli movies.

 What do you like about being a SPIRE Fellow?